leoschwarz/opensim-protocol/doc/capabilities.md

 # Capabilities
 There are many capabilities with different purposes, which right now I cannot cover all here (TODO).
 Also avoid documenting deprecated capabilities, for example why are there `GetMesh` and `GetMesh2`?

+The main URL to retrive the capabilities from (seed caps) is:
+- LoginResponse
+- EstablishAgentCommunication message: SeedCapability as string.
+(TODO, this is the case when neighboring sims request an agent to make a connection to it.)

 ## GetTexture
 See textures.md for more information on how textures are retrieved over HTTP, this essentially specifies the base URI for said retrieval.